-Error 0x80070032 is related to Windows Mail and Windows Store, and it occurs when users can’t sync their email folders on their PC with the Microsoft’s servers.
+Error code 0x80070032 is related to Windows Mail and the Microsoft Store, and it occurs when users can’t sync their email folders on their PC with Microsoft’s servers.
 When trying to sync their emails users would see this message:

 We can’t synch right now.
 But you may find more information about this error code at www.windowsphone.com

-Error 0x80070032 has affected millions of users worldwide, and Microsoft did its best to fix the issue with a latest update.
-This error was caused by internal problems and the best solution is to download update KB3093266 using the Windows Update.
+Error 0x80070032 has affected millions of users worldwide, and Microsoft did its best to fix the issue through updates.

 If the previous solution didn’t work for you, you might want to try switching from local to Microsoft account.